-A WARNING 2 people are required to safely lift and install the projector.
+!
+WARNING 2 people are required to safely lift and install the projector.

 Place the projector on a sturdy, level surface and position it so that it is perpendicular to the screen at a suitable distance.
-The further back the projector is positioned for the screen, the larger the image will be.
+With the projector positioned perpendicular to the screen, the image will appear rectangular instead of keystoned.
+To level the projector, adjust the height of the feet.